djedy99/website/README.md

-How to generate token on github Platform
+How to generate token on github Platform DOMY